cloud-custodian/cloud-custodian/docs/source/oci/examples/zone_filter_network.rst

 .. _zonefilternetwork:

-Zone - Filter all the VCNs based on a tag
+Zone - Filter all the zone based on a tag
 =========================================

 The following example policy will filter all the zones in the tenancy based on a specified tag